jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Giant Snapping Turtle.md

 RacialMods:
 Languages:
 SQ: armored stomach, hold breath, shell
+SpecialAbilities:
+  Armored Stomach (Ex): >
-SpecialAbilities: Armored Stomach (Ex) A giant snapping turtle's body is difficult to cut through-its stomach gains a +4 bonus to its AC and has double the normal hit points when determining the success of a creature attempting to cut its way free.
+    A giant snapping turtle's body is difficult to cut through-its stomach gains a +4 bonus to its AC and has double the normal hit points when determining the success of a creature attempting to cut its way free.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: